Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 9. **Restricted aliasing**: Aliasing occurs when two or more references or pointers in a program refer to the same memory location.
 Restricted aliasing refers to language features or restrictions that limit the potential for aliasing, reducing the risk of unintended side effects and improving program reliability and maintainability.

+### Evaluation Criteria: Cost
+- Training programmers to use the language
+- Writing programs (closeness to particular applications)
+- Compiling programs
+- Executing programs
+- Language implementation system: availability of free compilers
+- Reliability: poor reliability leads to high costs
+- Maintaining programs

+### Evaluation Criteria: Other

+- Portability
+  - The ease with which programs can be moved from one implementation to another
+- Generality
+  - The applicability to a wide range of applications
+- Well-definedness
+  - The completeness and precision of the language’s official definition

 ## 1.4 Influences on Language Design

 ### Computer Architecture
-The design of programming languages is heavily influenced by factors such as computer architecture and programming methodologies.
-The von Neumann architecture, which has been prevalent in computers since the 1940s, plays a significant role in shaping imperative languages.
-These languages emphasize variables, assignment statements, and iterative forms of repetition, reflecting the pipelining operation between memory and the CPU in von Neumann computers.
+The design of programming languages is heavily influenced by factors such as computer architecture and programming methodologies. <mark>The von Neumann architecture, which has been prevalent in computers since the 1940s, plays a significant role in shaping imperative languages.</mark> These languages emphasize variables, assignment statements, and iterative forms of repetition, reflecting the pipelining operation between memory and the CPU in von Neumann computers.

 The fetch-execute cycle is a fundamental process in von Neumann architecture, where instructions are fetched from memory and executed in the CPU.
-Imperative languages are well-suited for this architecture due to their efficient handling of variables and iterative operations.
+Imperative languages are well-suited for this architecture due to their efficient handling of variables and iterative operations. <mark>Imperative languages are the most dominant due to von neumann computers.</mark> Data and programs stored in memory.
+Memory is separate from the CPU, instructions and data are piped from memory to the CPU.

 Functional languages, on the other hand, prioritize the application of functions to parameters and often lack variables, assignment statements, and iteration.
 While functional languages like Scheme offer benefits, they may not displace imperative languages until non-von Neumann computers are developed to efficiently execute functional programs.